 Cambodia is an indivisible state (that is, it does not share its sovereignty with any other state).
 While the country’s administration is divided into the capital city (which is administratively the same level as a province), provinces, districts and communes,5 the organization and functioning of provincial and local governments remain under the control of the national government.
 The autonomy of local administration and finance depends on the extent of decentralization and deconcentration allowed by the Cabinet of Cambodia.6 Thus, all lower levels of administration exercise authority on behalf of the national government.

 The World Bank’s Worldwide Governance Indicators (WGI) show that rankings for certain measures of Cambodia’s political governance have stayed relatively low over the past 15 years.7 The measure for ‘Political Stability and Absence of Violence/Terrorism’ is the only measure that shows significant improvement since 1996.
-This may be attributable to the longevity of the current ruling party and Prime Minister, however post-election violence and protests in 20138 could impact this measure in the next update.
+This may be attributable to the longevity of the current ruling party and Prime Minister.

 - 1. Royal Cabinet of the Kingdom of Cambodia.
 “King Norodom Sihamoni”.
 Accessed 17 September 2015. http://norodomsihamoni.org/en/